-Lieutenant Colonel Robert "Rosie" Rosenthal was one of the most decorated airmen of the 8th Air Force.
+Lieutenant Colonel Robert "Rosie" Rosenthal was one of the most decorated airmen of the Eighth Air Force.
 Working at a law firm in Manhattan in 1941, Rosenthal, a star athlete at Brooklyn College, enlisted the day after the Japanese attacked Pearl Harbor.
 He was assigned to the 100th Bombardment Group at Thorpe Abbotts.
 A portrait of his plane, Royal Flush, hangs in the halls of the US Congress.
 The artist depicts Royal Flush's return from his third mission of the war, to Munster, Germany, the only one of the group's thirteen B-17s to return to Thorpe Abbotts that day.

 Less than a year later, Rosenthal was shot down over France, breaking his arm and nose.
 He resumed flying one month after being released from the hospital.
 He was shot down one more time, on his 52nd mission, and was rescued by the Red Army and returned to England.
-By the war's end, he had flown 52 missions, 27 more than were required. in June 1946, Rosenthal was able to return to his career in law as an assistant to the United States Prosecutor at the Nuremberg War Trials, where one of his fellow litigators was a beautiful navy attorney he met onboard the ocean liner that carried them to Germany.
+By the war's end, he had flown 52 missions, 27 more than were required.
+In June 1946, Rosenthal was able to return to his career in law as an assistant to the United States Prosecutor at the Nuremberg War Trials, where one of his fellow litigators was a beautiful Navy attorney he met onboard the ocean liner that carried them to Germany.
 They married in Nuremburg.
-Rosenthal is one of the three lead characters in the upcoming HBO dramatic series, Masters of the Air.